 Preventive migraine treatments are used to reduce the frequency and severity of migraine attacks.
 Most doctors recommend preventive treatment if we average three or more migraines a month, or if our migraines are especially debilitating.
 Some people are naturally reluctant to start taking a daily medication that may need to be taken indefinitely.
 Here’s where we need to stop and think a bit.
 Migraine is a genetic neurological disease, not just having bad headaches.
 Most people aren’t so reluctant to take daily medications for diseases such as diabetes or thyroid disease.
 Once we get our heads around the fact that migraine is a disease, resistance to taking daily medications seems to lessen.

-There are only four medications that have been officially approved by the FDA for migraine prevention:
+There are now five medications that have been officially approved by the FDA for migraine prevention:

 - propranolol (Inderal), a beta blocker originally developed for heart disease and high blood pressure